 Member clubs who represent Department of Defense military installations, and who are subject to specific Department of Defense regulations governing recreation services requiring that military dependents of personnel officially assigned to that duty station be permitted to participate in all activities, may roster players even though they do not actually reside in Fairfax County.
 This exception applies only to players whose (1) parent(s) are officially assigned to that member club’s military facility, or (2) whose parent(s) are living in base housing, and (3) whose parents are living in Fairfax County but who are assigned to another military installation in the area.
 This exception does not apply to any “non-military” players even though those players may participate in other recreation activities at that military installation.

-Any player that participates on a HS team at any level; e.g. Freshmen, Sophomore, JV, or Varsity team, is ineligible for FCYBL.
+Any high school student or player that participates on a HS team at any level; e.g. Freshmen, Sophomore, JV, or Varsity team, is ineligible for FCYBL.

 5.1.2.
 PLAYER LIMITS ON PARTICIPATION